North American Health Insurance Plans

 Health Insurance and Medical Coverage in Canada

-In general, healthcare in Canada is publically funded and privately delivered.
+In general, the healthcare system in Canada is publicly funded and privately delivered.
 It is often referred to as “universal” or “socialized” care.
 Canadians can choose any primary caregiver they want, be it someone in private practice or in a clinic environment.
 The visits are billed directly to the government.
 As a result, there is no cost for receiving care from a general practitioner, a specialist, or through a hospital.
 Each of Canada’s 13 provinces and territories fund and administer healthcare for their own residents.
 This allows for regional concerns to be prioritized.
 In remote and rural regions, care is often provided by nurse practitioners.

 Hospitals in Canada are nearly always not-for-profit.
 However, elective services are available in private, for-profit centers.
 The potential role of public, for-profit services in the healthcare system is hotly debated by Canadians.
 Some people favor greater flexibility and choice, even at a cost.

 Visitors to Canada should not be fooled by the country’s reputation of providing “free” healthcare.
 This only applies to the people who live there and pay taxes!
 Emergency healthcare services for non-residents are expensive.
 All travelers should carry insurance.

 Health Insurance Plans in the United States

 By contrast, in the United States, health care is provided by private hospitals and clinics – and the potential role of socialized public services is sometimes hotly debated!

 There is no socialized public healthcare in the United States.
 As such, the cost of healthcare in the United States is very high.
 Often, employers provide health insurance as a job benefit.
 However, due to rising costs, employees are increasingly required to help cover the cost of medical insurance – if they receive it at all.
 If an employer does not provide health coverage, most individuals purchase health insurance independently.